kevinolega/callcentertrainingtips/_posts/2018-09-24-email-address.md

 Yahoo mail and Hotmail indicates that you're old and that you are not tech savvy or updated.

-If you already have your email you can [subscribe to my newsletter](http://eepurl.com/riFT1 ) and I'll send you tips and opportunities that I don't publish on the blog or social media.
+If you already have your email you can [subscribe to my newsletter](http://eepurl.com/riFT1 ) and I'll send you tips and opportunities that I don't publish on the website or social media.
 [Click here to join my mailing list](http://eepurl.com/riFT1).